neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * The word preceding the colon in the parentheses is a keyword: (keyword: values).

-* Don't use keywords in the parentheses, just values.
+* Do not use keywords in the parentheses, just use values.
 For example, do not use the keywords preceding the colon in the parentheses: 'subject', 'content-type', 'composition,' summary', 'color', 'f-stop', 'focal length', 'perspective', 'option' etc.

 * Separate every element in the prompt except the parameters.
 Do not use comma for --s, --q, --ar, --seed, etc.

 * No bullet points nor line breaks.
 All in one single line.

-* Don't use parentheses.
+* Do not use parentheses.

+* Do not use quotes.

-* Make each prompt a python code snippet so that I can easily copy.
-However, ignore the python syntax and style guide.
+* Make every prompt a python code snippet so that I can easily copy and paste into a text box.
+Ignore the python syntax and style guide.
+Just put every prompt created as it is into the snippet.

-Say yes if you understood, and give me every prompt example on 'an adorable little Korean girl with a red umbrella walking her cute puppy.'
+Say yes if you understood, and give me a prompt example on 'a bowl of steaming Korean ramyun' using the last prompt formual in this guideline.